Sampling Correctors: Omitted proofs

 \section{Omitted proofs}

-This section contains the proofs of some of the technical lemmata of the paper, omitted for the sake of conciseness. \begin{proof}[Proof of Eq.~\eqref{eq:Birge:tv}] Fix $\alpha > 0$, and let $\D_1$, $\D_2$ be two arbitrary distributions on $[n]$.
-Recall that $\birge[\D_j]{\alpha}$ is the Birg\'e flattening of distribution $\D_j$ (on the decomposition with parameter $\alpha$).
+This section contains the proofs of some of the technical lemmata of the paper, omitted for the sake of conciseness. \begin{proof}[Proof of Eq.~\eqref{eq:Birge:tv}] Fix a partition $\mathcal{I}$ of $[n]$ into $\ell$ intervals $I_1,\dots, I_\ell$, and let $\D_1$, $\D_2$ be two arbitrary distributions on $[n]$.
+Recall that $\Psi_{\mathcal{I}}(\D)$ is the flattening of distribution $\D_j$ (with relation to the partition $\mathcal{I}$).

-(we remark that Eq.~\eqref{eq:Birge:tv} could also be obtained directly by applying the data processing inequality for total variation distance (\autoref{lemma:data:processing:inequality:total:variation}) to $\D_1$, $\D_2$, for the transformation $\birge[\cdot]{\alpha}$.) \end{proof}
+(we remark that Eq.~\eqref{eq:Birge:tv} could also be obtained directly by applying the data processing inequality for total variation distance (\autoref{lemma:data:processing:inequality:total:variation}) to $\D_1$, $\D_2$, for the transformation $\Psi_{\mathcal{I}}(\cdot)$.) \end{proof}

 \begin{proof}[Proof of \autoref{coro:Birge:decomposition:robust}] Let $\D$ be \eps-close to monotone, and $D^\prime$ be a monotone distribution such that $\totalvardist{\D}{\D^\prime} = \eta \leq \eps$.
 By Eq.~\eqref{eq:Birge:tv}, we have